JordanMartinez/purescript-to-haskell/Readme.md

 [Via the Feynman Technique](https://medium.com/taking-note/learning-from-the-feynman-technique-5373014ad230), this repository exists to help me understand how to use Haskell on the backend via Yesod or Servant with the goal of using PureScript on the front-end, and to help anyone else who is walking along a similar path.

-See how Yesod and Servant compare with other frameworks via the [TechEmpower Framework Benchmakrs](https://www.techempower.com/benchmarks/).
-As always, take these benchmarks with a grain of salt and read over their [methodology for producing these results](https://www.techempower.com/benchmarks/#section=motivation&hw=ph&test=fortune).

 See the [Table of Contents file](https://github.com/JordanMartinez/purescript-to-haskell/blob/master/table-of-contents.md).

 ### Goals of this library